SpaceX launch: A private mission is set to lift off to the International Space Station | CNN

 The mission, called AX-2, will also make history as stem cell researcher Rayyanah Barnawi is set to become the first woman from Saudi Arabia to travel to space.

-A live stream of the launch will begin at 4:30 p.m.
+A live stream of the launch began on YouTube Sunday afternoon.
+And coverage will begin on NASA TV at 4:30 p.m.
 ET Sunday, with liftoff expected at 5:37 p.m.
 ET from NASA’s Kennedy Space Center in Florida.

 Officials will be keeping a close eye on the weather.
 Brian Cizek, a weather official with the US Space Force, noted that Florida is entering the summer wet season when daily thunderstorms tend to roll through the area.
 Though, he added, Sunday’s weather is looking “pretty decent.”